Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% for the single parameter (realm) with an enum and description.
-The description does not add extra details about the parameter beyond what the schema already provides, so a baseline of 3 is appropriate.
+The input schema covers the single 'realm' parameter completely with an enum and description.
+The description does not add additional meaning to the parameter beyond what the schema provides, so a baseline of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.